IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.4.2.2.3 Consume and Interact with Multimedia Report by Rendered Report Reader Use Case Description

-Alternatively, the EMR supports as an IMR Rendered Report Reader.
+Alternatively, the EMR supports the IMR Rendered Report Reader.
 In this case, the EMR extracts and displays the rendered report already embedded in the IMR multimedia report.
-The Clinicians clicks on the interactive links.
+The Clinician clicks on the interactive links.
 The EMR / Rendered Report Reader invokes the links and displays the rendered content.

 ##### XX.4.2.2.4 Consume and Interact with Multimedia Report by Rendered Report Reader Process Flow

-Figure XX.4.2.2.4-1 shows how the Clinician can use the EMR with native IMR Rendered Report Reader support to interact with the multimedia content available in the report.
+Figure XX.4.2.2.4-1 shows how the Clinician can use the EMR with a native IMR Rendered Report Reader support to interact with the multimedia content available in the report.

 <div>
 {%include uc2a-presenting-interactive-report-presentedform.svg%}